libremente/PDFMerger/README.md

 #PDFMerger with ANNOTATIONS for PHP

+You created several PDFs files and after merging them with some PDFMerger you lost the links in the final file?
+By means of this combination of FPDI + FPDF and TCPDF it's possible to merge and maintain the links!

 Fork of PDFMerger created by ```Jarrod Nettles``` December 2009 ```jarrod@squarecrow.com```.

 This modified version uses the following: